Has your baby become extra fussy when you change her diaper? Diaper rash may be the culprit! Diaper rash is highly uncomfortable for your little one.

 In many cases, creating a moisture barrier between the skin and the diaper is enough to let your baby’s rash heal.
 You can use a commercial diaper rash cream for this, but many parents prefer to use something natural.

-Keep in mind that any cream or oil that you use will be difficult to get out of cloth diapers.
+Remember that any cream or oil you use will be challenging to get out of cloth diapers.
 Use disposable diapers (or a liner in your cloth diapers) when treating a diaper rash with creams or oils.

 Try Aloe Vera Gel

-Aloe vera gel is often used to treat sunburn, and it can be soothing for diaper rash, too.
+Aloe vera gel is often used to treat sunburn and can be soothing for diaper rash, too.
 Clean and dry your baby, and then apply aloe vera gel to the affected area.
-You can use aloe vera gel fresh from the plant, or buy a bottled gel from your local natural food store or pharmacy.
+You can use aloe vera gel fresh from the plant or buy a bottled gel from your local natural food store or pharmacy.

-When your baby has diaper rash, avoid using baby powder or cornstarch.
+Avoid using baby powder or cornstarch when your baby has a diaper rash.
 These powders can increase yeast growth, irritating your baby’s rash further.

 If your baby’s diaper rash doesn’t respond to home remedies, you may want to try an over-the-counter solution from your pharmacy.